Division of Public Utilities

 - Submit a complaint electronically by clicking the submission Form

-The Division of Public Utilities will investigate and attempt to mediate a consumer complaint.
-You will receive a response from either the utility company or the Division of Public Utilities usually within five working days of the day the complaint is received by the Division.
-However, some responses can take up to thirty days.
-If you are unsatisfied with the result from the Division of Public Utilities, the Division will provide you with a form that will be used to file your formal complaint with the Public Service Commission.
+The Division will investigate and attempt to mediate a consumer complaint.
+You will receive a response from either the utility company or the Division usually within five working days from the day the complaint is received by the Division, however, some responses can take up to thirty days.
+If you are unsatisfied with the result of your informal complaint, the Division will provide you with a form that will be used to file your formal complaint with the Public Service Commission.

 Formal complaints filed with the Public Service Commission (“Commission”) are the last resort in the complaint process.
 A customer cannot file a formal complaint unless the customer has first attempted to resolve the complaint through the informal process administered by the Division of Public Utilities (“Division”), described above.
 If, after the Division’s efforts to investigate, mediate, and resolve the complaint are concluded, the customer is dissatisfied with the outcome, the customer may file a formal complaint with the Commission.

 The Division will provide the customer with basic instructions concerning submission of the formal complaint.
 Additional written instructions about the content and filing of formal complaints, as well as the complaint litigation process, are available from the Office of Consumer Services.
 This information may be obtained by writing or visiting the Office of Consumer Services at: Heber M. Wells Bldg, 2nd floor, 160 East 300 South, Salt Lake City Utah 84114-6782.